alex-b1729/space-challenge-analysis/README.md

 Unrecognized destinations for which there is no history are assigned to the agent with the historically highest `RealizedPackageRevenue`.

 As a tie breaker, I then order agents by
-* The descending number of times they have previously appeard in that situation, `NumObs`
+* The descending number of times they have previously been assigned that combination of `Destination`, `LeadSource`, `CommunicationMethod`
 * Their `AverageCustomerServiceRating` descending
 * Their most recent date and time they fielded an assignment with this situation, `LastAssignedDateTime`

 ### Things I ignore for my algorithm
 * Pending bookings or agent assignments for which there is not a related booking.
-* `LaunchLocation` since it is highly correlated with `Destination`, without more context, I assume that agents are better suited to upsell destination features.
+* `LaunchLocation` since it is highly correlated with `Destination`.
+Without more context, I assume that agents are better suited to upsell destination features.
 * `BookingRevenue` since, in this dataset, it is almost entirely determined by `Destination` and `LaunchLocation`.
 * `TotalRevenue` since it is simply the sum of `PackageRevenue` and `TotalRevenue`.